nsrau/azure-docs.it-it/articles/connectors/connectors-create-api-rss.md

 <properties
 pageTitle="RSS | Microsoft Azure"
-description="Creare app per la logica in Servizio app di Azure.
-Il connettore RSS consente agli utenti di pubblicare e recuperare elementi di feed.
-Consente anche di attivare operazioni quando viene pubblicato un nuovo elemento nel feed." services="logic-apps" documentationCenter=".net,nodejs,java" authors="msftman" manager="erikre" editor="" tags="connectors" />
+description="Create Logic apps with Azure App service.
+RSS connector allows the users to publish and retrieve feed items.
+It also allows the users to trigger operations when a new item is published to the feed." services="logic-apps"
+documentationCenter=".net,nodejs,java"
+authors="msftman"
+manager="erikre"
+editor=""
+tags="connectors" />